 He's also a big ol' clown!
 "Redbones are full of personality and love to be around people.
 They can be goofy with serious moments and really love to spend time with their families," Madore says.
 She adds their fun-loving mentality makes them good family dogs, as they love the company of children—and they see no reason to set themselves apart from you.
 "A redbone isn't the right choice for you if you expect dogs to stay off furniture or not weasel their way into your bed.
 Those pleading eyes can be very convincing!"
 Madore says.

-When people find redbone coonhound facts, the dogs are frequently characterized as talkative.
-This is true.
+Along with his spurts of energy and silliness is a redbone's tendency to be a chatterbox.
 "Coonhounds in general are also known for being quite vocal, and can be known to bay or bark when excited or curious," says Alicen Tracey, DVM at Den Herder Veterinary Hospital in Waterloo, Iowa, and a Daily Paws Advisory Board member.

 Madore adds that while redbone coonhounds aren't incessant barkers, their barks are "loud and noticeable.
 So be wary about close neighbors or lots of activity in the area that may provoke them to bark."
 A delivery at the front door or leaves blowing past a window might also attract their attention and prompt a rousing response if they're restless or bored, so it's essential to provide them with enriching engagement.